njablonski/ExeniaCampaign/README.md

 ### Fuel

-The objective of the Exenia Campaign is to collect enough Coaxium hyperdrive fuel from the Black Sun Refineries to return both of your team's carriers to the known galaxy.
+The objective of the Exenia Campaign is to collect enough Coaxium hyperdrive Fuel from the Black Sun Refineries to return both of your team's carriers to the known galaxy.
 Fuel is collected by Carriers or Starfighter Wings that control Refineries during the _Resource Collection_ phase of a strategic turn.

 Fuel can be spent during the _Carrier Movement_ phase of a strategic turn to increase your carrier's hyperdrive speed, which allows it to move an additional hex.

 ### Supply

 Supply represents various consumable resources.
-The forces in the Exenia Campaign are far away from typical Rebel or Imperial supply lines, and must be judicious about their use of scarce supplies.
-Additional supplies can be gathered by Carriers or Starfighter Wings that control Fabricator Outposts during the _Resource Collection_ phase of a strategic turn.
+The forces in the Exenia Campaign are far away from typical Rebel or Imperial logistical support, and must be judicious about their use of scarce materials.
+Additional Supply can be gathered by Carriers or Starfighter Wings that control Fabricator Outposts during the _Resource Collection_ phase of a strategic turn.

-In the _Battle Resolution_ phase of a strategic turn, players can spend supply on _Ordnance_ and _Personnel_ to allow their starfighters to take additional upgrades.
+In the _Battle Resolution_ phase of a strategic turn, players can spend Supply on _Ordnance_ and _Personnel_ to allow their starfighters to take additional upgrades.

-In the _Strategic Preparations_ phase, Carriers that were not involved in battles and Starfighter Wings that did not Sortie can spend supply on _Maintenance_ to increase their _Readiness_.
+In the _Strategic Preparations_ phase, Carriers that were not involved in battles and Starfighter Wings that did not Sortie can spend Supply on _Maintenance_ to increase their Readiness.

 ### Readiness

 Readiness represents the condition of equipment and personnel needed to operate a Carrier or Starfighter Wing.
-There are four levels of readiness, each with its own affect on a Carrier or Starfighter Wing:
+There are four levels of Readiness, each with its own effect on a Carrier or Starfighter Wing:

 <table class="tg">
 <thead>